ibexa/documentation-developer/docs/guide/checkout/checkout_api/forms/services_for_checkout_forms.md

 ### Comment limit

-In the summary there is a comment field that the user can fill in.
+In the summary, there is a comment field that the user can fill in.

 By default, the comment box does not have a limit, but you can set a limit in configuration: